LoopKit/loopdocs/docs/loop-3/add-pump.md

 ![initial selection for insulin used in pump](img/loop-3-add-pump-insulin.svg){width="250"}
 {align="center"}

+If you are adding an Omnipod DASH pump, skip ahead in the docs to [Omnipod Commom 2](#omnipod-common-2).

-After this screen is presented, [Omnipod DASH](#omnipod-common_1) users should skip ahead - they will not use a RileyLink compatible device.
+Omnipod and Medtronic users should continue to select a RileyLink compatible device.

 ## Omnipod or Medtronic